UpCloudLtd/upcloud-blesta-module/docs/INSTALL.md

 ### Obtaining API Credentials

-The Blesta module uses UpCloud API tokens for interacting with the cloud platform.
+The module uses API tokens for interacting with the UpCloud platform.

 Follow the instructions first to [install the upctl command-line tool](https://upcloudltd.github.io/upcloud-cli/) to your machine.